 After they’d gone, I went down to the beach.
 The heat was exhausting.
-I was lying on the sand, half asleep, when Salil’s voice woke me.
-I opened my eyes – the sky was white, confused by the heat.
-I didn’t respond, I didn’t feel like talking to him, or anyone.
+I was lying half-asleep on the sand when Salil’s voice woke me.
+I opened my eyes – the sky was white, confused out of blue by the heat.
+I didn’t answer, I didn’t feel like talking to him, or anyone.
 I was pinned to the sand by all the force of summer, my arms heavy, my mouth dry.

 I’d started to get to know him.
-He was calm, and more honourable than anyone else I knew of his age.
-That’s why our situation, my strange family of three, shocked him a bit.
-He was too polite or too shy to tell me, but I could see it in the sideways, bitter way he looked at dad sometimes.
-He would have liked me to feel a bit worse about it, but it didn’t bother me.
-The only thing bothering me at that point was my heart battering in my chest.
-He leant down towards me.
-I relived the past few days, how confident and calm I’d been, and I hesitated at the approach of his mouth, wide and a bit heavy.
+He was calm, and more ‘honourable’ than anyone else I knew of his age, and our situation, my strange family of three, shocked him a bit.
+He was too polite or shy to tell me, but I could see it in the sideways, bitter way he looked at dad sometimes.
+He would have liked me to feel a bit worse about it, but I wasn’t bothered.
+The only thing bothering me at that point was my heart going fast in my chest.
+He leaned in towards me.
+I relived the past few days, how confident and calm I’d been, and I hesitated at the approach of his mouth, wide and heavy.

-– Sal, I said, weren’t we happy…
+– Sal, I said, we’re happy…

 – It’s like sleeping beauty’s forest home! she said.
 Wow, you’re so tanned Cécile!
 It’s so good to see you.

-– He’s gone to pick you up from the station, with Elsa.
+– He’s gone to pick you up from the station.
+With Elsa.

-– Elsa Mackenbourg?
+– Elsa?
 He’s brought Elsa Mackenbourg here?

 – She’s in her room, I said.
 She came in her car.

-My father hurried over and kissed her hand.
+Dad hurried over and kissed her cheek.

 I looked away.

-She cut me off as if I was a kid –
+She cut me off as if I was a kid:

 – Well, at least you aren’t bitter.

-– Elsa’s very nice, she said, as I got up to leave.
+– Elsa’s very nice, she said, just as I got up to leave.

-– Yes, yes, she’s a wonderful hmm, young lady… very friendly… I mumbled.
+– Yes, yes, she’s wonderful hmm, young lady… very friendly… I mumbled.